Tammy Kemp, Judge Who Sentenced Amber Guyger, Gets Backlash For Hugging Her, Giving Her A Bible

 “You can have [my Bible].
 I have three or four at home,” Kemp said.
 She then quoted John 3:16, the New Testament verse in which Jesus says that he was God’s only son, sent to save the world.

-That incident, according to USA Today, got the attention of Wisconsin-based advocacy group Freedom From Religion Foundation.
+That incident, according to USA Today, snagged the attention of Wisconsin-based advocacy group Freedom From Religion Foundation.
 In its complaint, the group said that Kemp’s actions “overstepped judicial authority.”

 “It is perfectly acceptable for private citizens to express their religious beliefs in court, but the rules are different for those acting in a governmental role,” the group wrote.

-The group is asking the Texas State commission on Judicial Conduct to investigate the incident as a violation under the Texas Code of Judicial Conduct.
+The group is asking the Texas State Commission on Judicial Conduct to investigate the incident as a violation under the Texas Code of Judicial Conduct.